-A skilled theft crime defense attorney with over 25 years of successful court experience, David Pflaum defends criminal charges related to theft and gets the best possible results for his clients.
+A skilled theft crime defense attorney known in San Diego as The Right Defender™, David Pflaum defends criminal charges related to theft and gets the best possible results for his clients.

-One of the most important goals is to keep a client’s record clean.
+One of the most important goals is to keep a client’s record.

 Just because a person was cited or arrested for a theft crime does not mean that he or she is guilty.
 The accused has rights and remedies.